 1. Not filing a T2201

 This provides the basis for all subsequent tax claims and must be done correctly the first time.
 Refer to my page Disability Tax Certificate for more details.
-It is also important to note the commencement date of the disability (birth in most cases).
+It is also important to note the commencement date of the disability.
 The reason for this will become evident as you read on.
 Without filing a T2201, you will be handing over thousands of dollars to the Federal Government that rightly belongs to you.

 2. Not claiming the Disability Tax Credit (DTC)